-I, the undersigned, hereby state that I have read the Conflict of Interest Policy and agree to with all provisions during the period of my tenure on the Board of Directors. comply
+I, the undersigned, hereby state that I have read the Conflict of Interest Policy and agree to comply provisions during the period of my tenure on the Board of Directors. with all

-If I become aware of an actual or potential conflict of interest, I will notify and disclose to circumstances to the Chief Executive Officer. the
+If I become aware of an actual or potential conflict of interest, I will notify and disclose the circumstances to the Chief Executive Officer.

 Name

 Signature

 Date

 Disclosure Statement

-List and describe any substantial business interests or representation interest that you immediate family members may have with the Hill Country Community Action or its contractors.
+List and describe any substantial business interests or representation interest that you or your immediately members may have with the Hill Country Community Action or its contractors. ediate